Cvarier/planet-vune/README.md

 ## Milestones

-Building a Vue.js / Vuex / Vue-router, components-based backend with almost no prior Vue experience, using Firebase to integrate user authentication and management as well as allow the simulataneous upload and distribution of videos to users.
+Our milestones included building a Vue.js / Vuex / Vue-router, components-based backend with almost no prior Vue experience, using Firebase to integrate user authentication and management as well as allow the simulataneous upload and distribution of videos to users.

 ## What We Learned